rogerw-gh/UK-Train-Departure-Display/README.md

 A big thanks to Chris Hutchinson who originally built this code!
 He can be found on GitHub at https://github.com/chrishutchinson/

 The fonts used were painstakingly put together by `DanielHartUK` and can be found on GitHub at https://github.com/DanielHartUK/Dot-Matrix-Typeface - A huge thanks for making that resource available!

+## Big thanks and a new case in return

+To the originators and those who developed the original code, Pillow10 will stop the old code working.
+I have also added all my design collateral for a station display that looks (vaguely) like a platform sign with ramps at each end.
+Use a regular USB cable, cut off the end that normally goes into the Pi and strip enough outer sheath to run the power cables up the legs of the display.
+Solder the power leads to the back of the Pi.